intxlog/profiler/readme.md

 ### `FullProfileTables`
 Any tables listed in this array will be fully profiled.
 This means that every field will be profiled according to the default profiles for their corresponding types.  **This can be slow if run on a wide table.**

-Using this is the quickest way to get the profiler running, but is the most generic.
+Using this is the quickest way to get Profiler running, but is the most generic.

 ### `CustomProfileTables`
 Each entry in this property is a separate table.
 If you want more control over what columns are profiled or want custom aggregates to be profiled, this is where to define it.